Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Experimental Evaluation

-\textbf{Performance on the TA Benchmark:} In addition to the DMU benchmark experiments, the performance of SeEvo is also evaluated on the TA benchmark datasets.
-Comparisons include three recent DRL-based approaches (DRL-Chen \cite{chendeep2023}, DRL-Zhang \cite{zhangLearn2020c}, DRL-Liu\cite{liuDynam2024}) and three heuristic dispatching rules: longest processing time for subsequent operations (LSO), shortest processing time\(\times\)minimum total working time (SPT\(\times\)TWK), and shortest processing time/minimum total working time remaining (SPT/TWKR).
-MTGP and GEP are also included for comparison.
-The results, presented in Table \ref{tab:addlabe2}, source heuristic scheduling rule data from \cite{chendeep2023} and DRL data from \cite{liuDynam2024}.
-As shown in Table \ref{tab:addlabe2}, SeEvo outperforms other approaches in 14 of the 16 test cases, ranking second in the remaining 2 cases.
-These results emphasize the superior optimization capabilities of SeEvo across a variety of scheduling scenarios.
+\textbf{Performance on the TA Benchmark:} SeEvo's performance is also evaluated on the TA benchmark, comparing with three recent DRL-based approaches (DRL-Chen \cite{chendeep2023}, DRL-Zhang \cite{zhangLearn2020c}, DRL-Liu \cite{liuDynam2024}) and four HDRs: SPT/TWKR, MWKR, FDD/MWKR, and MOPNR, along with GP and GEP.
+The results in Table \ref{tab:addlabe2} source HDRs data from \cite{chendeep2023} and DRL data from \cite{liuDynam2024}.
+SeEvo outperforms other approaches in 13 out of 16 test cases, ranking second in the remaining 3 cases.
+Table \ref{tab:addlabe2add} demonstrates SeEvo's generalization ability across all TA datasets, with values representing the arithmetic mean makespan for cases of the same size.

-Notably, across both DMU and TA benchmark datasets, SeEvo demonstrates consistent and superior performance in terms of optimization results, indicating that the method is capable of generating high-quality scheduling decisions for various JSSPs.
-This is true even when problem sizes and processing times differ significantly from the training cases, underscoring the strong generalization ability of SeEvo.
+Across both DMU and TA benchmarks, SeEvo consistently demonstrates superior performance, showcasing its ability to generate high-quality scheduling solutions even when problem sizes and processing times differ from training data.
+Among the three LLMs, gpt-4.1-mini performs best, followed by DeepSeek-V3 and Qwen-Turbo.
+SeEvo's strong performance stems from effective prompt engineering and domain knowledge gained from iterative training, enabling efficient generation of high-quality scheduling decisions.
+On test sets with 100 jobs and 20 machines, Qwen-Turbo and gpt-4.1-mini generate solutions in 40 and 42 seconds respectively, while DeepSeek-V3 requires 122 seconds.
+Despite the longer inference time, DeepSeek-V3 offers substantially lower API costs (approximately one-third of gpt-4.1-mini), making it practical for cost-sensitive applications where response time is not critical.

-Additionally, the results further validate the LLM’s ability to understand and generate high-quality heuristic rules.
-The strong performance of the SeEvo method is attributed to the effective prompt engineering and domain knowledge gained from 20 training sessions, allowing the model to generate high-quality scheduling decisions efficiently.
-For instance, on a test set with 50 jobs and 15 machines, GPT-3.5 produces a high-quality solution in just 19 seconds, while GLM-3 requires only 29 seconds to generate a similarly high-quality result.
+However, as shown in Tables \ref{tab:addlabel}, \ref{tab:addlabeladd}, \ref{tab:addlabe2}, and \ref{tab:addlabe2add}, a gap remains between our method's results and optimal solutions on these static cases.
+Future work could deploy local LLMs for low-cost iterative collection of HDRs and prompts, combined with vector databases to match similar training instances, further enhancing optimization capabilities.
+This approach has been validated in a \textit{Nature} publication \cite{romera-paredesMathe2024}, which demonstrated optimal solutions for online bin packing problems.